This M1 Ultra machine is incredible, but I'm not switching YET

 It was roughly the same time to export a single prores clip, but generally yeah it might not have matched the mac pro at every single little thing i threw at it, but yeah.
 If you're, not a video person i'll, let you find the benchmark.
 That applies best to your workflow, but generally with the stuff i threw at it m1 ultra heavily outperformed m1 max, and it did it all very quietly, with very little heat in this tiny little box.
 That just sits inconspicuously on your desk.

+I mean this computer makes it so obvious why they were eager to ditch intel.
+Also, let me give a shout out to the sustainability element here too, so they use recycled materials inside these computers, that's cool and then even the packaging.
+I don't think people understand how hard this is.
+The packaging for these computers is absolutely incredible, fully recyclable lots of padding moving parts and then, with a literal, floating cardboard platform in the middle for shock absorption.
 It's wild.
 I would not be surprised if just this box added, like 50 bucks to the price of the computer, just to engineer such a ridiculous package, but as far as real world impact, the biggest chunk of that will come from the efficiency of these chips.
 Of course, apple says that it'll use over a thousand kilowatt hours less energy per year than an average pc desktop, that's good for your electricity bill, but that's also good for the environment, but at the end of the day, look this is just a tool right.
 Just like the app or program you're using already is just a tool, and so i think people look for the the benchmark that will prove that this machine will make them better at what they do.

 It can't do that like just because it's fast, if you're bad at editing and you get this machine, you'll still be bad at editing, but just faster.
 But i am really happy to see new machines like this still coming out that do make big leaps in performance and capability sort of raises the ceiling for you can do now.
 All that being said, the apple silicon mac pro is still coming, and i say that not even like as a warning to most people, but just to remind myself, because honestly, most workflows are covered with the mac studio like if i today, if i'm a youtuber and I'm just editing 4k or 8k, even prores, all the time.
 This will be able to handle it, but if you're doing large, 3d modeling projects or tons of tracking and layers and after effects or even in audio projects, lots of plugins and video stuff, if you're really pushing the limits of your machine, the mac pro platform still Does offer the most horsepower, so i mean it shouldn't.